MDCore/mdcore.github.io/_posts/2019-04-08-postmodern-people-management-I.md

 ---
 ### 41
 People will behave in ways that may not make sense to you.
 Accept that as it is.
 You might ask them about it, if it seems prudent to do so.
-Be ready for the answer to not make sense either.
+Be ready for the answer to make no sense either.
 Remind yourself that you don't always know why you do what you do.

 ---
 ### 42